bbauska/Coursera-Bootstrap/readme.md

 already seen before.
 And then id, name and then the number of rows for the text area being specified here.

-Let\'s save the changes and take a look at the form.
+Let&apos;s save the changes and take a look at the form.

 Taking a look at the form, you see that along with this, right below here, you have a big text box into which feedback comments can be typed